Chapter 3 Linear model estimation

 • Residual standard error is the value of \(\hat{\sigma}\), the estimate of the error standard deviation.
 The degrees of freedom is \(\mathrm{df}_{RSS}\), the number of observations minus the number of estimated coefficients in the model.

-• Multiple R-squared is an estimate of model fit discussed in Section 3.10.
+• Multiple R-squared is a measure of model fit discussed in Section 3.10.

 • Adjusted R-squared is a modified version of Multiple R-squared.